anlztrk/translit/EnglishPronunciation.md

 \-able, -ible

-@b@l
+əbəl

 \-lion

-ly@n
+ljən

 \-nion

-ny@n
+njən

 Again, we really shouldn't have 'rules' for single lexical entries.
 But these suffixes are common, so the rule has a large yield.

 ### Unpronounceable finals

-41. A final b or n is not pronounced if preceded by an m: damn bomb = dâm bôm.
+41. A final b or n is not pronounced if preceded by an m: damn bomb = dæm bɑm.

 ### Final vowel coloration